andrewl/behat_phantom_quickstart/instructions/readme.txt

+Congratulations, you've sucesfully installed Behat, Sahi and PhantomJS which enables you to do headerless behaviour-driven development testing.
+By default this has been installed in the quickstart subdirectory, but you can now move that directory to anywhere.
+To start the test carry out the following instructions:

 1. In another terminal window run sahi by going to sahi/bin directory and running sahi.sh, eg cd sahi/bin sh ./sahi.sh